When people talk about staying connected online, two names pop up over and over — Discord and WhatsApp.

 Discord is a community hub — a place where groups of people gather, conversations branch into channels, and entire online communities are organized under one roof.

-I tested Discord vs WhatsApp to find out how they compare for your business needs.
+To get to the bottom of this question, I’ve tested both to see how they compare for your business needs.

-So, keep reading to find out more about the key differences in Discord vs WhatsApp for business communication and what you should choose for your team.
+So, let’s explore the key differences in Discord vs WhatsApp for business communication.

-Discord started life as a gamer’s communication tool, but over the years, its functionality has expanded to host communities of every kind — creators, nonprofits, study groups, open-source projects, and yes, businesses.
+Think of Discord as the modern digital office, complete with rooms, desks, and filing cabinets.
+Although the app was initially a gaming communication tool, over the years it has expanded to host communities of every kind — creators, nonprofits, study groups, open-source projects, and even businesses.

 WhatsApp, by contrast, is built for personal, direct messaging — and it shows.